Vegan Blackberry Muffins

 Let’s begin by talking about the key ingredients:

-- Berries — You can use fresh blackberries (be sure to cut any large ones in half) or frozen.
+• Berries — You can use fresh or frozen blackberries (cut large ones in half).

 Ingredient Spotlight